Panitnun-6243/typescript-reminder/README.md

 # typescript-reminder

-This is just a syntax reminder file to remind me when I forget TypeScript.
+This is a reminder about concept and syntax of the modern JavaScript/TypeScript when I forgot about it.